hacspec/book/src/language/core.md

 ## Loops

-Looping is severely restricted in hacspec, as the only accepted form is `for` looping with a counter over an integer range:
+Looping is severely restricted in hacspec compared to Rust, as the only accepted form is `for` looping with a counter over an integer range:

 ```rust, noplaypen